Agency Commissions Dashboard

 History

 Every payout batch you've ever created.
-Each row: agent · paid date · method · reference · # of lines · total · acknowledgment status (whether the agent confirmed receipt).
+Each row: advisor · paid date · method · reference · # of lines · total · acknowledgment status (whether the advisor confirmed receipt).

 Per-row actions: